mozilla-extensions/restore-search-defaults/README.md

 ## Development

 * Install needed tools with `yarn install`.
 * Build an XPI with `yarn build`.
-The XPI will be `reset-search-default.xpi` in the repository root.
+The XPI will be at `web-ext-artifacts/reset-search-default.xpi`.
 * Run extension lints with `yarn lint`.